google/highway/README.md

 1. Ensuring signed integer overflow has well-defined semantics (wraparound).

-1. Simple header-only implementation and less than a tenth of the size of the Vc library from which P0214 was derived (98,000 lines in https://github.com/VcDevel/Vc according to the gloc Chrome extension).
+1. Simple header-only implementation and a fraction of the size of the Vc library from which P0214 was derived (39K, vs. 92K lines in https://github.com/VcDevel/Vc according to the gloc Chrome extension).

 1. Avoiding hidden performance costs.
 P0214R5 allows implicit conversions from